jlegatheaux/RC2020-assignments/assignment-0/README.md

 parameter stop 10000
 ```

 And its done.
-You will have one switchinterconneting the Sender and Receiver Nodes in your Network.
+You will have one switch interconneting the Sender and Receiver Nodes in your Network.
 There is a link interconnecting the Sender node to the Swith and another link interconnecting the
 Switch and the Receiver node.

-Go ahead: Cpmpile and Run ...
+Go ahead: Compile and Run ...

 ```
 $git clone https://github.com/jlegatheaux/cnss.git 2> /dev/null || git -C cnss pull